 3. Planes, Trains and Automobiles (1987) – John Candy and Steve Martin are at the top of their funny game in Planes, Trains and Automobiles, managing to tug at the heartstrings and make you laugh out loud, as they try to get home for Christmas.

 2. A Christmas Story (1983) – Ralphie (Peter Billingsley) wants a gun for Christmas.
 His dad (Darren McGavin) and mom (Melinda Dillon) are disagreed about the merits of a leg-shaped lamp.

 1. It’s a Wonderful Life (1946) – George Bailey (Jimmy Stewart) gets help from angel Harry (Henry Travers) at Christmas.
 Donna Reed plays George’s wife (and sweetheart in flashbacks), while Lionel Barrymore plays the Scrooge-like figure of Mr. Potter.

 Happy holiday film watching!

-And if you like this list of Top Christmas Movies, you may like my Top New Year's Eve Movies & Clips too!
+And if you like this list of Top Christmas Movies, you may like my Top New Year’s Eve Movies & Clips and these other seasonal favorites too!